-Mary Crandell has been teaching instrumental music for twenty-five years, nineteen of which was at Waukee Middle School (IA).
-During her tenure, bands at Waukee Middle School achieved high standards of success in both concert and jazz settings across Iowa.
-She received her Bachelor and Master of Music Education from the University of South Dakota and is currently completing doctoral work in Curriculum and Instruction with an emphasis in Music Education at Boise State University.
-Mary was the first woman to serve as Jazz Educators of Iowa President and has served in leadership roles within the Iowa Bandmasters Association, where she is Past President and Immediate Past State Historian.
-In her tenure as president of these organizations, Mary created the Annual Middle School Jazz Combo Workshop, an annual event for middle school jazz students in the state which has sustained itself for eight years and counting.
+Mary was the first woman to serve as Jazz Educators of Iowa President and has served in leadership roles within the Iowa Bandmasters Association (IBA), where she is Past President and Immediate Past State Historian.
+In her tenure as president of these organizations, Mary founded the Annual Middle School Jazz Combo Workshop, an annual event for middle school jazz students in the state which has sustained itself for nine years and counting.
 She also founded The Access Collective: Creating Connections Through Music initiative.
-The Access Collective (TAC) is in partnership with The National Band Association (NBA) and Music for All (MFA) which works to create connections through music that establish a culture of inclusion, diversity, equity and awareness among teachers and students through class collaboration in the music classroom.
-TAC is now an initiative reaching beyond the borders of Iowa into states across the nation.
+The Access Collective (TAC) is in partnership with the National Band Association and Music for All, Inc. TAC supports music educators and students by fostering collaboration, aligning essential skills with repertoire, and building student-centered rehearsal experiences through meaningful musical connection.
+TAC has expanded beyond Iowa, reaching educators across the nation and earning representation in a 2024 Midwest Session.
 Mary also serves on MFA’s Educational Advisory Team and the NBA’s IDEA Committee.
-She is a member of the following: IBA, JEI, JEN, IMEA, IAAA, WBDI, and is a ten-year Veteran of the Army National Guard.
+She is a member of the following: IBA, JEI, IMEA, IAAA, WBDI, and is a ten-year Veteran of the Army National Guard, as well a 2025 inductee to the University of South Dakota Fine Arts Hall of Fame.

 In 2022, the Waukee Middle School Band commissioned and premiered Dymaxion by composer, Dr. James M. David (Colorado State University).
 The WMS Band has embarked on another journey in 2023, premiering, Tesseract, also by Dr. James M. David.
 These pieces have been an avenue for students to go beyond the notes on the page in creating stories, poems, models, connection with a living composer, and building a strong seventh grade band community.

-Mary and her colleague, Deb Dunn, have presented sessions on Embedding Jazz Into the Beginning Band Program at state conferences and at the 2015, National Association for Music Education Conference in Nashville, Tennessee.
-An article printed in the August 2017, SBO (School Band & Orchestra Publication) featured Mary and Deb’s band rehearsal techniques at Waukee Middle School.
+Mary and her colleague, Deb Dunn, have presented sessions on Embedding Jazz into the Beginning Band Program at state conferences and at the 2015, National Association for Music Education (NAfME) Conference in Nashville, Tennessee.
+An article printed in the August 2017, School Band & Orchestra Publication (SBO) featured Mary and Deb’s band rehearsal techniques at Waukee Middle School.
 The duo has presented Rehearsal Techniques for Middle School Concert Bands at the state and national levels.
-Mary collaborated with three additional Iowa band directors on an extensive jazz education presentation, Part One: Nuts and Bolts of Teaching Beginning Jazz Band: How to Select, Set-up and Rehearse AND Part Two: Nuts and Bolts of Teaching Beginning Jazz Improvisation: Multiple Approaches to Fit Your Objectives, at the 2019 Iowa Bandmasters Association Annual Conference.
-The WMS Jazz Combo was the demonstration group for that session and was chosen to perform a lobby concert at the conference, featuring jazz saxophonist, Jarrard Harris.
-The WMS Jazz Combo also co-presented a session at the Talented and Gifted Annual State Conference in the fall of 2019, entitled, Unexpected Connections: Gifted Learners and Jazz Ensemble, which sought to demonstrate how young jazz musicians make meaningful connections across varying approaches, while using the jazz combo format and improvisation as the vehicle.
+In 2019, Mary collaborated with three Iowa band directors to present a two-part session on jazz education at the IBA Conference.
+They included: Part OneNuts and Bolts of Teaching Beginning Jazz Band, focusing on strategies for selecting repertoire, setting up the ensemble, and effective rehearsal techniques and Part Two – Nuts and Bolts of Teaching Beginning Jazz Improvisation, exploring multiple approaches to teaching improvisation aligned with different instructional objectives.
+The WMS Jazz Combo served as the demonstration ensemble for the session and was also selected to perform a lobby concert at the conference, featuring guest jazz saxophonist Jarrard Harris.
+The WMS Jazz Combo also co-presented a session at the Talented and Gifted Annual State Conference in the fall of 2019, entitledqw Unexpected Connections: Gifted Learners and Jazz Ensemble, which sought to demonstrate how young jazz musicians make meaningful connections across varying approaches, while using the jazz combo format and improvisation as the vehicle.

-Mary’s Philosophy, specific to Teaching Band:
+Mary’s Philosophy, specific to Teaching Band (abridged):

 Band students will be provided opportunities to: